eplatvoet/w2oDevTest/README.md

 NONE

 ## INSTALLATION
-No installation required when cloning repository.
+No installations required when cloning the repository.

 ## TECHNOLOGIES
 - HTML